-I have compiled an extensive list of other stuff you could be doing to improve your knowledge of Classics over the summer.
+I have compiled an extensive list of other stuff you could be doing to improve your general knowledge of Classics.
 I have even included a fortune wheel at the bottom of the page to tell you what you can get started on – it does not require a haruspex, but the Romans would surely have approved!

 Things to make and do

 The following actions will give you some inspiration:

 1. Create a personal timeline of the ancient world, to place the events that are relevant to what you are studying

 3. Make visual compilations of the ancient world (Pinterest is a good tool!).
 You can check out my boards here